anupamghosal/Optia-Systems-master/README.md

 # Optia-Systems-master
 The repository is partially complete.

-To Do
+#To Do
-Temporal Mask Layer In Encoder
+#1.Temporal Mask Layer In Encoder
-Merging Encoder and Deep Voice 3
+#2.Merging Encoder and Deep Voice 3